SOAR Family Collaborative Program

 Close-up portrait of a smiling woman with shoulder-length wavy gray hair wearing a dark green collared shirt, standing in front of a brick wall.

-Today, Katie is a Certified Life Coach, Gallup Strengths Coach, and soon-to-be published author.
-She and her family live near Nashville where they stay busy with sports, concerts, family work outs, spoiled dogs, and good food.
+Katie and her family live near Nashville where they stay busy with sports, concerts, family work outs, spoiled dogs, and good food.